placerda/bicep-registry-modules/avm/ptn/ai-ml/landing-zone/README.md

 ### Parameter: `appGatewayDefinition`

- Application Gateway configuration (used when AGW is deployed).
+Application Gateway configuration.
+Required if deployToggles.applicationGateway is true and resourceIds.applicationGatewayResourceId is empty.

 - Required: No
 - Type: object